cubyc-dev/articles/Premier League Model.md

 #### What just happened?
 You just built production-level ML architecture in less than 15 lines of code!
 By passing an `OracleDataFrame` into `@bt.do_every.do`, Historyc © pegged attached itself to our datetime column.
-Why?
+Why? *Not all Premier League matchdays are the same*.

-*Because not all Premier League matchdays are the same*.
 Continually backtesting and evaluating model performance is what allows us to slice the season into chunks, be it entire seasons, season start, middle, and run-in.

 <img src="snow.png" width=380/>